FCC/Faceted-Search-Widget/readme.txt

 == Changelog ==

+= 1.6 =
+* Option to specify maximum depth for hierarchical taxonomies
+* Option to sort by number of posts (rather than alphabetically)
+* Optional Ajax loading of results with `history.pushState()` where supported

 = 1.5 =
 * Fixed bug where plugin would generate MySQL errors if taxonomy had large number of terms (scalability)
 * Plugin now supports faceted search within the children of a hierarchical taxonomy term